 A lot of companies already use equity sharing to enhance their recruitment and retention, employee productivity, brand culture and reputation, as well as the many financial benefits that come with it.

-Companies who share in their profits save more cash reserves, paying out benefits in the form of stock rather than cash compensation, get a tax reduction in these payments, and also tend to save money in recruitment campaigns and advertising.
+Companies who share their profits save more cash reserves, paying out benefits in the form of stock rather than cash compensation, get a tax reduction in these payments, and also tend to save money in recruitment campaigns and advertising.

 Shorter recruitment campaigns mean less cash spent on advertising job roles, as well as less need to outsource the task to an agency.

-But establishing and maintaining employee equity plans can become complex.
 How are leading companies accomplishing this?

 Granting equity to your employees and managing all the moving parts can become complicated.

 High-growth companies quickly realize the old way of managing the process with spreadsheets is not scalable.

 Thankfully there’s a modern approach to manage and even automate your equity plans.